bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 01:23:49

-It's now more expensive for dick bots because there's going to be less coins on the market.
+It's now more expensive for dickbutt because there's going to be less coins on the market.

 NVK: 01:23:52